herdyc/linkedin-skill-assessments-quizzes/seo/search-engine-optimization-quiz.md

 - [ ] Conduct a technical audit.
 - [ ] Conduct a backlink audit.
 - [ ] Determine keyword strategy.

+#### Q65.
+You are optimizing a large e-commerce website.
+Which strategy will likely yield the most organic traffic?You are optimizing a large e-commerce website.
+Which strategy will likely yield the most organic traffic?

+- [ ] Launch a Smart Shopping Campaign in Google Ads.Launch a Smart Shopping Campaign in Google Ads.
+- [ ] Optimize your product category pages.Optimize your product category pages.
+- [ ] Optimize the home page of your website.Optimize the home page of your website.
+- [ ] Optimize each product page with a unique product-specific keyword.